scottdillon1/Virtual_SCP_Academy/Workflow/Part 1 - Set Up Workflow on SAP Cloud Platform.md

 ### Update Deployment Descriptors

+A very important part of understanding and using SAP Cloud Platform is the notion of an MTA.
+The definition of an MTA as per the documentation is:
+**A multi-target application (MTA) is comprised of multiple parts (modules), created with different technologies and deployed to different targets, but with a single, common lifecycle.**

+An MTA is logically a single application, consisting of multiple related and interdependent parts that are developed using different technologies or programming paradigms and designed to run on different target runtime environments, with a single, consistent lifecycle.

 The MTA deployment descriptor defines the prerequisites and dependencies for the deployment of a multi-target application.
 The deployment description is specified in an mta.yaml file.

 ```